christroutner/docker-slpdb/README.md

 `git clone https://github.com/christroutner/docker-slpdb`

+- Create two additional directories in the same folder as the `docker-slpdb` folder:
+  - `config` - will contain persistent configuration data to customize SLPDB.
+  - `data` - will contain LevelDB and MongoDB database data.

-- Customize the [config.ts](config.ts) file to reflect the setting of your full node.
-If using the [BCH JS Toolkit](https://bchjs.cash) no changes are necessary.
+- Customize the [run-script.sh](./run-script.sh) bash script file with the environment variables for your full node.

 - (optional) By default,
 the [docker-compose.yml](docker-compose.yml) file is configured to pull the image